realityexpander/PixabayApp/README.md

 - Allows users to search for images by name
 - Images and Search results cached for offline use
-- Infinity scrolling only loads the search results that you scroll to
+- Infinity scrolling only loads the search results that you scroll
+- Pinch & Zoom image preview

 ---- Tech used ----
 - List of Images and Search results are cached locally in a Room database